frankhinek/automaton/README.md

 4. Click on **Full Disk Access**.
 5. Click the **+** button to add a new entry.
 6. Locate the **Terminal** app under **/Applications/Utilities**.
-6. Close the Terminal application and reopen it to ensure that the changes take effect.
+7. Close and reopen Terminal to ensure that the changes take effect.

 ### Linux Prerequisites